cosinekitty/astronomy/source/c/README.md

 Given a body and a time, calculates the barycentric position and velocity vectors for the center of that body at that time.
-The vectors are expressed in equatorial J2000 coordinates (EQJ).
+The vectors are expressed in J2000 mean equator coordinates (EQJ).